Table of Contents

 Ok, here we come!
-Azerbaijan is next one from Things You didn’t Know Series.
+The next one from Things You didn’t Know Series is Azerbaijan Interesting Facts.

 There are many facts like obsession with tea drinking.
 A weird system of buying sim cards and many many others which most probably could make a list grow up to 20 Things but those are the ones that stuck in my memory the most.